Underdog promo code CBSSPORTS2: New play $5, get $75 offer on NFL, NBA, more

 QB Drake Maye, New England Patriots, 1.5 passing touchdowns - Lower (1.03x)

 Maye has thrown one or fewer touchdown passes in two of his last three games.
-In the first meeting with Buffalo, he did not throw for a touchdown.
+In the first meeting with Buffalo, he did not throw for a touchdown, and the Bills enter into this matchup with the No. 2 passing defense.
 The SportsLine model projects 1.4 touchdowns, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

 QB Jordan Love, Green Bay Packers, 1.5 passing touchdowns - Higher (1.1x)